 Surgery: During surgery, we will make a small cut in your gums to expose the bone underneath them.
 We will use high-precision equipment to make a hole and place the titanium post inside it using dental adhesives that help hold it in position.

 We will then make another cut in your gums to place a cover over the post called an abutment and ensure it stays in place firmly using dental adhesives.
-This cover ensures your gums grow around the abutment properly so that the dentist can fit a crown over it after your tissues heal completely within about two weeks.
+This cover ensures your gums grow around the abutment properly so that the dentist in Denver, CO can fit a crown over it after your tissues heal completely within about two weeks.

 After two weeks have passed, we will place a crown overthe abutment and check its fit before cementing it permanently (bonding).
 In case you require another crown due to changes in your oral health conditions, we will take exact measurements before customizing it to fit accurately to fit comfortably over your teeth perfectly.
 The new crown will be bonded permanently into position after ensuring its fit is optimal by testing its bite against the other teeth in your mouth (bite test).

 Highland Dental Care, located in Denver, CO, is equipped with the best dentists and modern technologies.
 Call us at (303) 455-3838 to schedule an appointment at our dental practice.